steveloughran/engineering-proposals/refactoring-s3a.md

    There are security risks, but running our trunk branch with session tokens restricted to accessing the target bucket only and destroyed afterwards would mitigate this.
-   Or just build run the latest shipping release identified from its tag, but with the updated sdk.
+   Or just build run the latest shipping release identified from its tag, but with the updated SDK.

 If I sound pretty pissed off here it is because I am.
 All of 2023 was essentially one continuous form of suffering moving from the V1 to the V2 SDK.
-I had intended to focus on tangible work, specifically making the prefetching output stream production ready for all deployments.
+I had intended to focus on tangible work, specifically making the prefetching input stream production-ready deployments in long-lived services such as HBase and Spark.
 It has not yet happened.

 I had also hoped that 2024 would be better.
 It is, barely.
 Offloading a lot of the responsibilities to whoever submits an upgrade will save a lot of my time here.

-In 2024 I seem to have dedicated two months to SDK related problems.
+In 2024 I seem to have dedicated two+ months to SDK related problems.

+## Work-related Resolutions for 2025

+### S3A

-I think I should stop taking this part and leave it to others, focusing on stuff myself and reviewing.
+I intend to stop fixing SDK problems and leave it to others, focusing on doing interesting stuff myself and reviewing.*

 At the same time: I'm going to be ruthless about reviewing and expect people contributing to work on SDK related regressions rather than just new work.
+That is: if you don't help fix the STK issues I am not going to review features.

-That is: anyone who works full-time on this base is going to have to help deal with this ongoing problem.
+As a result, anyone who works full-time on this base is going to have to help deal with the SDK stability issue.
+Hopefully, by pushing more of the work to the AWS engineers working on this codebase we may start to see improvements in how the SDK themselves field reports -as in "care about the ones we submit".
+I also hope that the SDK team themselves actually starts to test over long-haul connections, possibly even with a third-party stores.

+I'm going to start here with [HADOOP-19347](https://issues.apache.org/jira/browse/HADOOP-19347) _AWS SDK deleteObjects() and S3Store.deleteObjects() don't handle 500 failures of individual objects_.
+The SDK will retry on a 503, but a transient 500 service unavailable on a single object isn't.
+It must be incredibly rare as a full request failure is processed: front end server failures are handled.
+This one seems more that a single shard of S3 as briefly failed; most of the data is stored on separate chart so the problem didn't surface.

+### Azure

+Focusing on Azure code (auditing, vector IO and more), isolates me from a lot of this pain: if I don't write the new code, I'm not the one who hits the new bugs from from it.

+### Parquet

+I've been enjoying getting some PRs into parquet, focusing on cloud performance right now.
+But I find the whole evolution of the format really interesting issue.
+If I get involved in that then SDK problems go away almost completely.
+I don't even have to worry about reviewing other people's S3 and Azure code unless I really have to.